HOW TO TRANSITION FROM CUTTING TO BULKING WHILE STAYING LEAN

 If you’re just coming off of a prolonged calorie deficit for fat loss, simply “eating on instinct” based purely on hunger and cravings is the last thing you should be doing during your cut to bulk transition.

-This is how most average lifters go about it, and it’s exactly why so many end up putting on an excessive amount of unwanted fat and undoing a good chunk of their cutting progress as a result.
+This is how most average lifters go about it, and it’s exactly why so many end up putting on an excessive amount of unwanted fat (check out my dirty bulk fail for an extreme case) and undoing a good chunk of their cutting progress as a result.

 See, your body is a very fine-tuned and adaptable system, and whenever you restrict your calories over any reasonable length of time, several important adjustments are made to help you conserve energy and to operate efficiently on fewer calories.